ciaeric/ciaeric.github.io/_posts/2019-03-07-powerapp-powerbi.md

 Now, when you click "New Feedback" button, the PowerApp Visual and Red X image will be displayed, the button will be hidden.
 And when you click the Red X, PowerApp Visual and Red X image will be hidden, the button will be displayed.
 Easy!

 As I said at the first beginning, you can leverage the Power platform to do a lot of fun and cool stuff with Power BI.
-So keep exploring and hope this step by step instruction will give you some better idea.
+So keep exploring and I hope this step by step instruction will give you some better idea.

 Thanks